perturbo-code/perturbo-workshop-2023/Hands-on4/README.md

   0.000 0.000 0.000  1  !G
 ```

-This file gives the list of high-symmetry k points to plot the bands along.
+The kpt file gives the list of high-symmetry k points to plot the bands along.
 The first line specifies how many lines there are below the first line.
 Columns 1-3 give, respectively, the x, y, and z coordinates of a crystal momentum in crystal coordinates.
 The last column is the number of points from the current crystal momentum to the next crystal momentum.

 ### Running perturbo.x

-Link epr file to current directory
+We will now run Perturbo.
+In order to do so we must first link the epr file to the current directory

 ```
 ln -sf ../../qe2pert/gaas_epr.h5
 ```

-Run perturbo.x
+We can then run perturbo.x

 ```
 perturbo.x -i pert.in > pert.out